What happens if you are at fault in a car accident?

 If you were at fault in a car accident and you live in a fault state, you (or, usually, your car insurance) is responsible for the other drivers’ damages.
 The other driver(s) will be entitled to file a claim with your insurance company.

-Who is at fault in a reversing accident?
+How do you determine who is at fault in a car accident?

 Insurance companies determine fault based on the legal definition of negligence in the state where the accident occurred.
 Negligence occurs when a person fails to exercise the amount of caution a reasonable person would under the same circumstances.